bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

-# Seagate Central Slot In v5.x Kernel
+# Seagate Central Modern Slot In Kernel
 # Summary

-A modern slot in Linux Kernel for the Seagate Central Single Drive NAS running stock Seagate Central firmware.
+A modern (v6.1.X) slot in Linux Kernel for the Seagate Central Single Drive NAS running stock Seagate Central firmware.

 This project accompanies the **Seagate-Central-Samba** project